f5gov/nginx-webssh2/GITHUB_WORKFLOW.md

 ## Overview

-This repository is configured with automated CI/CD to build and publish Docker images to GitHub Container Registry (ghcr.io).
-The workflow provides multi-architecture builds, vulnerability scanning, and automatic versioning.
+This repository is configured with release-driven CI/CD to build and publish Docker images to GitHub Container Registry (ghcr.io).
+Releases are orchestrated by release-please, consume the prebuilt WebSSH2 artifact, and produce multi-architecture images tagged from the upstream WebSSH2 version.

 ## Workflow Triggers

-The workflow (`.github/workflows/publish.yml`) triggers on:
+The workflows trigger on:

-- **Push to main branch** - Builds and tags as `latest`
-- **Version tags** - When you push tags like `v1.0.0`, creates semantic version tags
-- **Pull requests** - Builds but doesn't push (for testing)
+- **repository_dispatch:webssh2-release** – Created by the upstream WebSSH2 release notifier; runs release-please to open a release PR pinned to that version.
+- **Push to main (post-merge)** – release-please finalizes the GitHub Release when a release PR lands.
+- **Release publication** – The `publish` workflow downloads the matching WebSSH2 artifact and builds/pushes the container image.
-- **Manual trigger** - Via GitHub Actions UI with optional publish flag
+- **Manual trigger** – `publish.yml` can be run on demand with an explicit version.
-- **Release publication** - When you create a GitHub release

 ## Container Registry Details